Actarr/Act/readme.md

 # -Act- THEME

-A Custom .CSS Discord Theme for BandagedBD (Bandaged BetterDiscord) from Rauenzi, originally created by Jiiks.
+A Custom .CSS Discord Theme for [BandagedBD](https://rauenzi.github.io/BetterDiscordApp/) (Bandaged BetterDiscord), a fork of [BetterDiscord](https://github.com/Jiiks/BetterDiscordApp) from Rauenzi, originally created by Jiiks.

 ## Installing
 Theme is currently not publicly available.